Cold Prey 3: Production

-Cold Prey 3 is set to be a prequel to the first two films.
+Cold Prey 3 is a prequel to the first two films.
 It was completely shot in Jotunheimen, Norway.

 Release

 The film premiered on 15 October 2010 in Norway.

 Reception

 Cold Prey 3 was received negatively; only 16% of audience members sampled by Rotten Tomatoes reacted positively.
-Scott Weinberg of ChillerTV was critical of the third installment of the Cold Prey series, saying, "The good will of the solid original and its amusing sequel has been squandered by laziness."
+Scott Weinberg of ChillerTV was critical of the third installment of the Cold Prey series, saying, "The goodwill of the solid original and its amusing sequel has been squandered by laziness."